Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Nawaz’s “Little Mosque on the Prairie” was the first show written by a Muslim woman to appear on the Canadian Broadcasting Company.
 She doubts it could be a success in the U.S.

 “Americans only want comedy about culture and never about religion,” she opined, and predicted that “We’ll see more Muslim sidekicks on TV instead of African Americans.”

 When asked about her Dec.
-10 through 12 performances of “Oman O Man” at UCLA’s Royce Hall (see below), Allen said she wrote and produced the show as part of the 2009 Arabesque Festival at the Kennedy Center in Washington, DC (see May/June 2009 Washington Report, p.
+10 through 12 performances of “Oman O Man” at UCLA’s Royce Hall (see below), Allen said she wrote and produced the show as part of the 2009 Arabesque Festival at the Kennedy Center in Washington, DC (see May/June 2009 Washington Report on Middle East Affairs, p.
 61).

 Allen, who is an artist-in-residence at the Kennedy Center, was commissioned to create a musical as part of the three-week Arabesque extravaganza.
 As she became aware of the diversity of the 22 Arab nations, Allen heeded some advice and visited the Sultanate of Oman.